morga549/DroneGame/README.md

 ##6.
 Bugs
 ###Bug 3.01
-If Drone lands on surface while carrying Parcel, then lets go of Parcel, then grabs again, sometimes the Parcel sinks below the surface, and when you grab it again, dContainer is getting the call to move to position -30,-33.
+If Drone lands on surface while carrying Parcel, then lets go of Parcel, then grabs again, sometimes the Parcel sinks below the surface, and when Drone grabs it again, there is an issue where eventually dContainer is getting the call to move to position -30,-33.
 Has something to with the shiftX, shiftY in Step 2 B of the updatePosition() method.
-For now, I mitigated it by only choosing to update to point values that are greater than or equal to zero.
+For now, we have mitigated it by only choosing to update to point values that are greater than or equal to zero.

 ##7.
 Game Expansion Ideas